Applications for research projects to be carried out over summer 2020 are due in February 2020.

 - How clearly does the student explain the methodology or theoretical approach he or she will use?

-- How clear is the description of why the project is important to sustainability, to the student’s field, and in general?
+- How clear is the description of why the project is important to the student’s field and in general?

 - How effectively does the background description demonstrate the importance of the proposed project?

 - To what extent are cited sources appropriate for the proposed research?

 - How effectively does the literature review provide adequate context for the proposed research?

 - To what extent are the research design, methodology, and/or theoretical approach appropriate?

 - How clear is the description of the dissemination plan?